-Goodwill (Nature & Valuation) : The study of this chapter would enable students to: Know the meaning of goodwill,
+Goodwill (Nature & Valuation): The study of this chapter would enable students to:

+Know the meaning of goodwill,

-.
-Understand the characteristics or features and nature of goodwill, capitalisation method - capitalisation of average profit, capitalisation of super profit,
+- .
+Understand the characteristics or features and nature of goodwill, - .
+Express the need for valuing Goodwill, capitalisation method - capitalisation of average profit, capitalisation of super profit,